FreeCAD/FreeCAD-documentation/wiki/Compile_on_Linux.md

 You may install the libraries individually, or using asterisk expansion.
-Change `occ` for `oce` if you want to install the community libraries.
+Change `occt` for `oce` if you want to install the community libraries.

 ```python